• Skip to primary navigation

 Close up of chantilly cake layers

-Chantilly cake is a classic vanilla cake that is filled with berries and jam, and topped with a light and fluffy sweet cream and mascarpone topping.
-Fresh berries fill and top this gorgeous cake that is just so perfect for spring and summer!
+Chantilly cake is a classic vanilla layer cake that is filled with berries and jam, and topped with a light and fluffy sweet cream and mascarpone topping.
+Fresh assorted berries fill and top this gorgeous layer cake made with 3 stacked 6”round cakes.
+It’s the perfect dessert for spring and summer!

 Ingredients